jhumelsine/jhumelsine.github.io/_posts/2023-11-03-hexagonal-architecture-dependencies-knowledge.md

 ## Adapters and Façades
 [Adapters](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) and [Façades](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html) are Unstable/Flexible.
 Their only inward relationship is their creation.
 Adapters and Façades can be swapped out with ease.

 Adapter responsibility is limited to implementing their Contract dependency and delegating it to an External Dependency API.
 While it may require developer  blood, sweat and tears to understand the External Dependency API, the Adapter implementation is only concerned with the translation between the Contract and the External Dependency API.
-The implementation should be relatively small and straightforward once the External Dependency APIs are understood.
+The implementation should be relatively straightforward once the External Dependency APIs are understood.

-The Contract may require behavior that’s not provided by a single External Dependency.
-A Façade manages the transition to multiple External Dependencies.
+The Contract may require behavior that’s not provided by a single External Dependency API.
+A Façade manages the transition to multiple External Dependency APIs.
 Since it has more External Dependencies, Façades will be more likely to change than an Adapter.
 It will have a larger implementation, but Façades should still not contain any business logic implementations.

 ## Business Logic
 Business Logic is Unstable/Flexible, which is sort of surprising.
 The Business Logic the main reason for the entire design and it is mostly invisible!
 Like Adapters, the only Business Logic inward relationship is its creation.
 Since the Business Logic is Unstable/Flexible, it can be updated or even replaced without any impact upon the rest of the design.